-Outside the college to which you will eventually apply, enthusiasts of the humanities will be happy to discover the many events hosted through the Humanities Initiative and the New York Institute for the Humanities, not to mention the countless cultural events held throughout the University.
+Outside the college to which you will eventually apply, enthusiasts of the humanities will be happy to discover the many events hosted through the Center for the Humanities and the New York Institute for the Humanities, not to mention the countless cultural events held throughout the University.
 Many of our research and cultural centers, such as the Institute for the History of the Production of Knowledge and the Kevorkian Center for Near Eastern Studies, will have similar appeal.

 Visit the admissions page for the school that interests you, or consult our complete list of Academic Departments and Programs.

 New York University offers a full range of scientific degree programs, ranging from the physical sciences in the Graduate School of Arts and Science (GSAS) to the mathematics and computer science programs at the Courant Institute and engineering and informatics tracks at the Polytechnic Institute.
 The theories of cognitive sciences such as psychology and linguistics are studied in GSAS, and students of the Applied Psychology and Communicative Sciences and Disorders departments in Steinhardt take a more hands-on approach.

 Medical programs are housed primarily in the School of Medicine, College of Dentistry, and College of Nursing, while the interdisciplinary Sackler Institute of Graduate Medical Sciences offers PhD programs in exciting research fields such as computational biology and molecular pharmacology.
 Drawing resources from all of our graduate schools and from various organizations, among them the UN, the NYU Master’s Program in Global Public Health offers students of various scientific and academic backgrounds a truly unique opportunity.